jwedding20/jwedding20.github.io/project3.md

 [Back to Portfolio](./)

-HTML Parsing and Crawling
+Sum of Subsets
 ===============

--   **Class:** CSCI 315 Data Structure Analysis
+-   **Class:** CSCI 415 Algorithms
 -   **Grade:** A
 -   **Language(s):** C++
 -   **Source Code Repository:** [features/mastering-markdown](https://guides.github.com/features/mastering-markdown/)
-    (Please [email me](mailto:example@csustudent.net?subject=GitHub%20Access) to request access.)
+    (Please [email me](mailto:jrwedding@csustudent.net?subject=GitHub%20Access) to request access.)

 ## Project description

-It's important to know if your html tags are balanced.
-Given an html file, this program will tell you if the html code is balanced, as well as tell you how many unique pages can be visited from each page.
+This is a very simple program that randomly generates an array of 10 numbers from -20 to 20.
+It then calculates all of the possible subests that add up to 0, and outputs them to the screen.

 ## How to compile and run the program